avaneev/biteopt/README.md

 The method was also tested with a more statistically-correct PRNG and the difference turned out to be negligible.

-6. The method was developed using `test2.cpp` benchmark probably introducing bias towards 2-dimensional functions.
-It is possible that method's hyper-parameters should depend on problem's dimensionality, but due to computation complexity and unavailability of a wide range of multi-dimensional test functions this hypothesis has not been tested.
+6. The method was developed using `test2.cpp` benchmark which probably introduces bias towards 2-dimensional functions.
+It is possible that method's hyper-parameters should depend on problem's dimensionality, but due to computation complexity of hyper-parameter optimization and unavailability of a wide range of multi-dimensional test functions this hypothesis has not been tested.

+7. The method of selection of initial solution vectors slightly affects success rate when solving test problem suites.
+Initialization method evolved over time, but there may still be a place for improvement present.

 ## Users ##